Table of Contents

 The Country Club is located a short distance from my base for two years when I was navigating the high seas.
 Timuquana measures 6,949 yards from the back tees and is a standard Par 72 layout.
 Finally, its tree-lined fairways leave little margin for error, demanding accuracy off the tee.

-If you’re traveling with family, Furyk & Friends is one of our favorites to bring the kids.
-In 2023, the tournament went all out with food trucks, a petting zoo, free ice cream, and more!
+If you’re traveling with family, Furyk & Friends is one of our favorites to bring the entire family.
+The tournament tends to go all out with food trucks, a petting zoo, free ice cream, and more fun!

 20